Overview

 Plans, Forms, Files, People, Tags

-Next, make any changes you'd like to Plan folders, Forms, Files, People and Tags.
+Next, make any changes you'd like to the Plan folders, Forms, Files, People and Tags.

 The following folders are preset. - 001 Index - 002 Life Safety - 003 HILTI Specs You can delete, edit or add folders in the Plans Tab as required. |